kineticman/ESPN4CC4C/docs/FILTERING_FAQ.md

 [filter] Total events: 883, Included: 478, Filtered out: 405
 ```

-If you still see an unwanted network (e.g., ESPN Deportes), simply add it to `FILTER_EXCLUDE_NETWORKS`
+If you still see an unwanted network (for example, a new or niche ESPN-branded feed), simply add
-and refresh again. `filteraudit.html` will show you which networks are still present so you can tune
+its `network_short` value to `FILTER_EXCLUDE_NETWORKS` and refresh again. `filteraudit.html` will
-the list.
+show you which networks are still present so you can tune the list.

 ---